-10 Reasons Why Businesses Need Customer Service Software
+10 Reasons Why You Need Customer Service Software

-No one looks forward painful changes in the workplace.
+No one looks forward painful software-related changes in the workplace.
+Certainly not your employees.

 When you’re a one-man team with a customer base that’s in the single digits, email may do just fine.